-Charles Sturt University (CSU) alumna, weekend adventurer and boss mum Emma Turcato shares her experience balancing study, work and motherhood.
+Charles Sturt University alumna, weekend adventurer and boss mum Emma Turcato shares her experience balancing study, work and motherhood.

-My journey to CSU
+My journey to Charles Sturt University

 I’ve always considered myself a creative person, and working as a freelance photographer did fulfil my creative flair.
 However, I dreamed of wanting more.